Counseling Office

 Wellness

-ECRCHS is proud to offer a Wellnes Center, located in room T-30, for our school community.
+ECRCHS is proud to offer a Wellness Center, located in room T-30, for our school community.

 - The Schmitt Family